What is this iOS 15 update about?

 As we already know, Apple has limited third-party cookies in an earlier update.
 With this update and the option for further anonymizing, we can clearly see that increased privacy for the end-consumer continuously grows stronger.
 And this update is not only about how the user acts in browsers, but also what they choose to share in Apple’s email client.

 The way to measure opens is by downloading an image with a tracking pixel as you open an email.
 This will no longer be a safe way of measuring opens since Apple now preloads images before it’s even opened.
-And if we add the fact that recipients will get the choice to turn off tracking, we do know that you will see a decrease in open rate and that you will need to re-think how you define your “active customers” in the future.
+And if we add the fact that recipients will get the choice to turn off tracking, we do know that you can no longer trust the open rate events and that you will need to re-think how you define your “active customers” in the future.

 Let’s focus on the future